aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/smart-markers/adding-anonymous-or-custom-object-into-smartmarkers/_index.md

 ---
-title: Adding Anonymous or Custom Object into SmartMarkers
+title: Adding an Anonymous or Custom Object into SmartMarkers
 type: docs
 weight: 10
 url: /net/adding-anonymous-or-custom-object-into-smartmarkers/